-The Glass Studio was established in 1982 by brothers Stephen & Thomas Smylie.
+The Glass Studio was established in 1982 by brothers and glass artists Stephen & Thomas Smylie.

-The incredible history and creative potential of the stained glass art form is why we became glass artists 38 years ago.
-Since opening our first studio in downtown Toronto, we've designed and installed thousands of original stained glass windows .
-Our showroom is filled with examples of our work and there are thousands of images of completed commissions in our portfolios.
+The incredible history and creative potential of the stained glass art form is why we became glass artists.
+Since opening our first studio 38 years ago in downtown Toronto, we've designed and installed thousands of original stained glass windows .
+The Glass Studio strives to be the most artistically diversified stained glass studio in Toronto.
+Our showroom is filled with a comprehensive range of leaded, stained glass, carved glass, etched glass and fused glass art works.
+There are thousands of images of completed commissions in our portfolios.
 The art we create is commissioned for skylights, door panels, leaded windows, kitchen cabinet panels, room dividers, glass railings, decorative firescreens and wall art.

-Our work experience covers a broad design spectrum starting with late 1800's Victorian, the 'arts & crafts', 'art nouveau' and 'art deco' periods and our own contemporary work from 1982 to the present.
+Our work covers a broad design spectrum starting with late 1800's Victorian, the 'arts & crafts', 'art nouveau' and 'art deco' periods and our own contemporary work from 1982 to the present.
 Seven of our portfolios are filled with photographs of our stained glass and leaded glass designs - ranging from colourless, purely textural pieces to exuberant contemporary installations.

 CUSTOM HAND BEVELLED GLASS